 - Uncompensated

 - Supervised by an organization and/or affiliated staff member (unrelated to student)

-- Within the state of Indiana
+- · Within the state of Indiana

+- May not be completed online

 Reflections:

 - Once 25 hours are completed, students will be required and prompted to complete a reflection on their experience and impact. - Once 50 hours are completed, students will be required and prompted to complete a reflection on their experience and impact.